USEPA/untidywindrose/README.md

 README
 ================

+# EPA Disclaimer

+This software/application was developed by the U.S. Environmental Protection Agency (USEPA).
+No warranty expressed or implied is made regarding the accuracy or utility of the system, nor shall the act of distribution constitute any such warranty.
+The USEPA has relinquished control of the information and no longer has responsibility to protect the integrity, confidentiality or availability of the information.
+Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by the USEPA.
+The USEPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by the USEPA or the United States Government.

 # untidywindrose

-A windrose is a graphical representation of the distribution of windspeed and wind direction at a location. windroses are useful for the assessment of air pollution measurements and are a useful tool for air pollution scientists.
+A windrose is a graphical representation of the distribution of windspeed and wind direction at a location.
+Windroses are useful for the assessment of air pollution measurements and are a useful tool for air pollution scientists.
 Untidywindrose is an easy to use web application that can be used to create windroses from text based tabular data files